WWE Spoilers: Controversial Segment Involving Jeff Hardy Reportedly Set To Air On ‘Friday Night SmackDown’

-WWE’s decision to incorporate Jeff Hardy’s real-life addiction issues into his feud with Sheamus hasn’t been received by wrestling fans and industry experts.
+WWE’s decision to incorporate Jeff Hardy’s real-life addiction issues into his feud with Sheamus hasn’t been received well by wrestling fans and industry experts.
 However, the company isn’t backing down from the storyline, and this week’s Friday Night SmackDown is reportedly set to include another controversial segment involving the superstars.

 According to Sportskeeda, the go-home segment before their match at this weekend’s Backlash pay-per-view will see the pair get into a heated confrontation that culminates with Sheamus having urine thrown in his face.
 The report states that the segment has already been recorded as the show was pre-taped, and word of it comes from the outlet’s backstage sources who were present at the time.

-The segment in question — which will be moderated by Renee Young — will be a contract signing which leads to men in a man in a lab coat showing up with security guards to demand a urine sample from Hardy.
+The segment in question — which will be moderated by Renee Young — will be a contract signing which leads to a man in a lab coat showing up with security guards to demand a urine sample from Hardy.

 The reason for the sample is because Sheamus doesn’t want to step into the ring with a “junkie.”
 This will lead to Hardy admitting that he has a substance problem before throwing the sample in his opponent’s face.